ballerina-platform/ballerina-spec/beps/platform/1462_distribution_strategy_for_ballerina_modules.md

   Mitigation: call this out clearly in release notes for any new Central-only module.
 - **Risk:** Without a fixed rubric, classification could feel inconsistent across modules over time.
   Mitigation: centralizing final decision authority with the Lead Architect keeps classification consistent even without a formula.
-- **Risk:** Removing a module identified by the audit might be breaking, but only for users with no network access to Ballerina Central at build time.
+- **Risk:** Removing a module identified by the audit might be breaking, but only for users whose build environment cannot reach Ballerina Central at build time (e.g. no network access, or a firewall/proxy/mirror that hasn't been configured for Central).
   Even users behind a proxy can typically configure Central access, so this is a rare, niche scenario given the kind of integration use cases involved, not a general breaking change.
-  Mitigation: mention the change in release notes and note that the removed packages need network access at build time to resolve.
+  Mitigation: mention the change in release notes and note that the removed packages need Central access at build time to resolve.

 ## Dependencies